Do you take it as a compliment when people call you a loner or an introvert? Not everyone has a strong desire to be around people all day.

 Introverts Thrive While Working Alone

 It’s no secret that introverts thrive when being alone and the same applies to your job.
-If you’re not much of a people person, there are many flexible job opportunities for you to consider.
+If you’re not much of a people person, there are many online jobs for introverts for you to consider.

 You want to choose a job that you’ll enjoy and makes good use of your skills.